Riverscapes/gcd/docs/docs/Download/future-feature-request.md

 ## Want to Donate to the Cause?

-💸 We have started a PayPal donation account for users who want to see specific features added to the GCD.
+We have a PayPal donation account for users who want to see specific features added to the GCD.
 You can contribute as little as $10 to the cause, or as much as $500.
 If you want to put your donation toward a specific development feature, please copy the URL from the [enhancement issue on GitHub](https://github.com/Riverscapes/gcd/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement), and we will apply your money toward that task.
 Donations are accepted in any amount, and when we reach a threshold of donations for a specific feature, we will develop it and publish a new release.
 You can make a secure donation below using PayPal:

 <form xmlns="http://www.w3.org/1999/xhtml" action="https://www.paypal.com/cgi-bin/webscr" method="post" target="paypal">